Liliyana Natsir: 2008–2009: Beijing Olympics and World Championships silver medalists

 Natsir began the 2008 season playing at the Malaysia and Korea Open in January.
 In the mixed doubles with her partner Widianto, they were stopped in the quarter-finals in Malaysia and in the first round in Korea both by South Korean pair Lee Yong-dae and Lee Hyo jung.
 Also along with Marissa in the women's doubles, they were beaten in the second round in Malaysia and in the quarter-finals in Korea.
 On a European tour, Natsir and Widianto reached the final in the All England Open and in the semi-finals in the Swiss Open.
 Meanwhile in the women's doubles, Natsir and Marissa were stopped in the second round in both tournaments.
 At the Asian Championships in Johor Bahru, Malaysia, Natsir clinched a silver in the mixed doubles and a bronze in the women's doubles.
 Together with Indonesia women's team squad, Natsir helped the team reach the final of the Uber Cup.
 Natsir and her partner, Widianto, won their first title of the year in the Singapore Open.
 She then won the women's doubles title with Marissa at the Indonesia Open.

 Natsir competed in badminton at the 2008 Summer Olympics in mixed doubles with partner Nova Widianto and earned a silver medal.
 They were defeated in the final by the gold medalists Lee Yong-dae and Lee Hyo-jung of South Korea in straight game 21–11 and 21–17.
 She also competed in the women's doubles event with Vita Marissa but lost to Yang Wei and Zhang Jiewen of China in the first round.
 After the Olympics, Natsir and Widianto reached the final in the Japan Open and China Masters.
 They also finished as semi-finalists in the French Open, and quarter-finalists in the Hong Kong Open.
 While with Marissa, she reached the semi-finals in the Japan Open; and also in the quarter-finals in the China Masters, French and Hong Kong Opens.
 Natsir qualified to compete at the Super Series Masters Finals in both mixed and women's doubles.
-She and her partners progressed to the finals, but losing the match to Chin Eei Hui and Wong Pei Tty of Malaysia in the women's doubles in straight game and also to Thomas Laybourn and Kamilla Rytter Juhl of Denmark in the mixed doubles in a close three games.
+She and her partner progressed to the finals, but lost the match to Chin Eei Hui and Wong Pei Tty of Malaysia in the women's doubles in straight game and also to Thomas Laybourn and Kamilla Rytter Juhl of Denmark in the mixed doubles in a close three games.